 - Straightforward adjustability

-Double sided entry makes them easy to use, and therefore also very popular with commuters as well as mountain bikers.
+The Shimano PD-M520 is one of the most popular mountain bike pedals out there due to their simplicity and reliability.
+Double-sided entry makes them easy to use, and therefore also very popular with commuters and gravel riders, as well as mountain bikers.

 The PD-M520 uses the same mechanism as the more expensive XT and XTR versions, but down-specced to reach the lower price point.
 However, if well maintained and well lubricated, they are hard to distinguish from either of the pricier versions on the trail.